Turkish Süper Lig

 |TFF 2.
 Lig||3|

-Below the sixth tier the league is played on amateur level.
+Below the fourth tier the league is played on amateur level.

 Teams with most titles